PengBoXiangShang/torchsketch/README.md

 ## Citations
-If you find this code useful to your research, please cite our paper "Deep Learning for Free-Hand Sketch: A Survey" ([https://arxiv.org/abs/2001.02600](https://arxiv.org/abs/2001.02600)):
+If you find this code useful to your research, please cite our paper "**Deep Learning for Free-Hand Sketch: A Survey**" ([https://arxiv.org/abs/2001.02600](https://arxiv.org/abs/2001.02600)):

 ## License